sumanbikram/CloudNativeApps/Hands-on lab/Before the HOL - Modern cloud apps.md

 ### Task 3: Deploy Environment Resources to Azure

-1. Click the following **Deploy to Azure** button to deploy the ARM Template with the Environment resources for this lab.
+1. Select the following **Deploy to Azure** button to deploy the ARM Template with the Environment resources for this lab.
 This link will deep link into the Azure Portal, passing in the ARM Template for deploying the resources for this lab.

     [![Deploy to Azure](images/azure-deploy-button-small.png "Deploy to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Modern-cloud-apps%2Fmaster%2FHands-on%20lab%2Fscripts%2Fenvironment%2Ftemplate.json)

-    >**Note:** If you have issues with the **Deploy to Azure** link, then do a new **Custom deployment** in the Azure Portal using the `/Hands-on lab/scripts/environment/template.json' ARM Template within the lab files.
+    >**Note**: If you have issues with the **Deploy to Azure** link, then do a new **Custom deployment** in the Azure Portal using the `/Hands-on lab/scripts/environment/template.json` ARM Template within the lab files.

 2. On the **Custom deployment** blade, select **Create new** for the **Resource group** field, and enter `contososports[your initials or first name]`.